guscarniel/GameProgramming_Lessons/UI Transitions/Script Collection Description.md

-# UI Trasitions Collection
+# UI Transitions Collection
-This collection gathers some tests of UI scripts.
+This folder gathers some UI scripts tests.